thejoltjoker/lightroom-workflow/README.md

 They're named based on what was in the photo when I created the preset.
 So they remind me of different places as well which is always fun!

 ## Export Presets
 I will try and gather some common file export presets I use for various exports.

 ## Filename Templates
 Here I will have my file naming templates.

+## Legacy
+I was using the old Lightroom Classic until recently so the .lrtemplate presets are in this folder.